dotnet/roslyn/docs/features/module-initializers.md

 # Module Initializers
 ## Overview

-A module initializer is a method that runs eagerly and one-time when an assembly is loaded, similar to a type initializer (static constructor).
+A module initializer is a method that runs before the first access of a field or invocation of a method in that module, similar to a type initializer (static constructor).

 A module initializer in .NET is defined by adding a `.cctor` method to the `<Module>` type.
 Since the `<Module>` type is not explicitly defined in user code, the language has to provide a feature in order to make it possible for users to write a module initializer.